 At most top tier law schools, class giving campaigns are well-established traditions, and many law school graduating classes achieve high participation rates each year.
 Although the class gift campaign at UCLA Law is still quite new, we are working to establish our own tradition.
 Our focus is participation and increasing awareness of the need to support UCLA Law as students not just as alumni.

 3. Higher participation rates benefit students and alumni alike.

 One of the factors that influence a law school's reputation is "alumni participation."
 Participation is defined as the percentage of alumni who make a gift to their alma mater.
 Higher rates of participation demonstrate alumni satisfaction and enhance the reputation of a law school among law firms, judges and other employers.

-In 2010-2011, 30.2% of UCLA Law alumni made a gift to the law school, ranking us among the top law schools nationwide.
+- 30% of our nearly 15,000 UCLA Law alumni made a gift to the law school, ranking us among the top law schools nationwide.